-The benefit of having a locked rate is that you are guaranteed to pay the rate even if interest rates go up.
+The benefit of a locked rate is that you are guaranteed to pay the rate even if interest rates go up.
 The disadvantage is that should the interest rate drop after you have your rate locked, you won’t be able to get the lower rate on your loan.
 But, there are some exceptions that may allow you to still get the lower rate.

 How to Avoid Common Mortgage Pitfalls and Handle Potential Problems

-Avoid Signing Partially Filled Out or Blank Documents
+Avoid Signing Partially Filled or Blank Documents